Valentina Tereshkova: Early life

 Valentina Tereshkova was born on 6 March 1937 in the Bolshoye Maslennikovo, a village on the Volga River 170 mi northeast of Moscow and part of the Yaroslavl Oblast in central Russia.
 Her parents had migrated from Belarus.
 Her father, Vladimir Tereshkov, was a former tractor driver and a sergeant in command of a tank in the Soviet Army.
 He died in the Finnish Winter War when Tereshkova was two years of age.
 He and her mother Elena Fyodorovna Tereshkova had three children.
-After her father's death, her mother moved the family to Yaroslavl, seeking better employment opportunity, and became employed at the Krasny Perekop cotton mill.
+After her father's death, her mother moved the family to Yaroslavl, seeking better employment opportunities, and was employed at the Krasny Perekop cotton mill.

 Tereshkova was first enrolled in school at 8 years old and graduated at 16.
 She began working at a tire factory, and later at a textile mill, but continued her education by taking correspondence courses and graduated from the Light Industry Technical School in 1960.
 Tereshkova also became interested from a young age in parachuting, and trained in skydiving at the local Aeroclub, making her first jump at age 22, on 21 May 1959.
 While still employed as a textile worker, she trained as a competitive parachutist, keeping this a secret from her family.
 Tereshkova also joined the local Komsomol (Communist Youth League) in Yaroslavl, serving as the secretary of the organisation in 1960 and 1961.
 She became a member of the Communist Party in 1962.